AppleGamer22/applegamer22.github.io/content/posts/go/viper/index.md

 func main() {
 	if err1 := viper.ReadInConfig(); err1 != nil {
 		if _, err := os.Stat("/.dockerenv"); err != nil {
-			log.Println(err1)
+			// if running in a Docker container, a missing configuration might prevent correct behaviour (depending on core functionality) log.Println(err1)
 		}
 	}